Email FacebookTwitterMenu burgerClose thin

 Consider Real Estate

-When a recession hits and home values drop, it can be a lucrative buying opportunity for investment properties.
-When you rent out a property to a reliable tenant, you can benefit from a steady stream of income even during a recession
+The 2008 housing market collapse was a nightmare for homeowners.
+However, it turned out to be a boon for some real estate investors.
+When a recession hits and home values drop, it may be a buying opportunity for investment properties.
+If you can rent out a property to a reliable tenant, you’ll have a steady stream of income while you ride out the recession.
+Once real estate values start to rise again, you can potentially sell at a profit.

 Precious Metal Investments

-For example, when the Federal Reserve raised interest rates in March 2023 following the collapse of Silicon Valley Bank and Signature Bank, the price of gold and silver popped at $1,911 and $24.18, respectively.
+Precious metals, like gold or silver, tend to perform well during market slowdowns.
+But since the demand for these kinds of commodities often increases during recessions or when recessions are expected, their prices usually go up, too.
+For example, when the Federal Reserve raised interest rates in March 2023, after the collapse of Silicon Valley Bank and Signature Bank, the price of gold and silver popped 1.54% and 2.79%, respectively.

-Some financial professionals recommend that retirees have enough cash or cash equivalents to cover three to five years’ worth of living expenses.
+Some financial professionals recommend retirees have enough cash or cash equivalents to cover three to five years’ worth of living expenses.
 Having cash reserves can help pay for unexpected expenditures that a fixed income may not otherwise be able to cover.

 Bucket Strategy for Retirement Income

-• The first bucket holds cash or short-term assets to cover immediate living expenses, typically for one to three years.
+The first bucket holds cash or short-term assets to cover immediate living expenses, typically one to three years.
+The second bucket contains moderate-risk investments like bonds, meant to replenish the first bucket over the medium term.
+The third bucket holds long-term, higher-growth assets such as stocks.

 This setup allows retirees to avoid selling long-term investments during market downturns.
-Instead, they can draw from the cash bucket in the short term while giving riskier assets time to recover.
+Instead, they can draw from the cash bucket in the short term, while giving riskier assets time to recover.
 As the market rebounds, they can refill the cash and bond buckets using gains from the third bucket.
+This strategy helps balance growth and income needs.
+It also reduces the emotional pressure to sell during downturns.

 Bottom Line